 Nash Community College publishes an annual catalog for the purpose of providing students and other interested persons with information about the College and its programs.
-The provisions of the catalog are not to be regarded as an irrevocable contract between students and Nash Community College.
+College Catalogs are printed at the beginning of each academic year and made available in Student Services, located in Building A. Updates may be made to the online version of the catalog, after the annual printing, in order to remain compliant with state and federal regulations.
+Changes are approved by the appropriate administrative areas prior to being made.
+Students with questions regarding catalog content should contact Student Services.
+Printed catalogs from 1968 to the present are available in the NCC Library and the Registrar's Office, located in Building A. The provisions of the catalog are not to be regarded as an irrevocable contract between students and Nash Community College.
 The College reserves the right to change any provisions, requirements, or schedules at any time or to add or withdraw courses or program offerings.
 Every effort will be made to minimize the inconvenience such changes might create for students.
 The College further reserves the right to request a student to withdraw at any time when it considers such action to be in the best interest of the College.
-This catalog is valid for five years from the date of enrollment at Nash Community College.
+This catalog is valid for five years from the date of enroll-ment at Nash Community College.